2025 Conference “Sacred Stories of the Sentient Earth” Call for Proposals

 Check out our tips on writing proposals.

-Deadline for papers, panels and posters is December 1, 2024.
+Deadline for papers, panels and posters has been extended to January 1, 2025.

 Call for Proposals: Poster Session for 2023 Conference